Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Numerical analysis and simulations

+Although our theoretical analysis does cover the case of $\zeta_- = -\zeta_+$ in the boundary conditions \eqref{uU-bc}-\eqref{zhi2}, the numerical investigation of this scenario requires non-trivial modifications to the numerical methods used (e.g. the implementation of non-periodic boundary conditions), which extend beyond the scope of the present work and will be addressed elsewhere.
+For a recent theoretical and numerical study of the NLS equation with nonzero boundary conditions and different asymptotic phases of the background, we refer the reader to \cite{gpt2026}. \end{remark}

-\subsection{Discrete versus continuous: gAL against NLS on a nonzero background}
+\subsection{Discrete versus continuous: gAL against gNLS on a nonzero background}

-We conclude our numerical investigation with a study of the solution lifespan for the gAL equation~\eqref{gal} with $\mu=2$ and $\kappa=h^{-2} \gg 1$ against the lifespan of numerical solutions to the corresponding generalized NLS equation, computed using Besse's scheme \cite{b2004} with periodic boundary conditions.
+We conclude our numerical investigation with a study of the solution lifespan for the gAL equation~\eqref{gal} with $\kappa=h^{-2} \gg 1$ against the lifespan of numerical solutions to the corresponding generalized NLS equation, computed using Besse's scheme \cite{b2004} with periodic boundary conditions.
 Specifically, we consider solutions arising from the following initial condition with nonzero background:

 where $a \in \mathbb{R}$ denotes the initial amplitude of the perturbation.
 As shown in \cite{hkmm2025}, this type of initial condition can lead to blow-up phenomena, as numerically assessed below using Besse's scheme~\cite{b2004}.
+To maintain consistency with the numerical studies on blow-up solutions for the NLS with nonzero boundary conditions presented in \cite{hkmm2025}, we adopt the parameter value $\mu=2$, which is another standard choice for the NLS equation.
+This selection corresponds to a unitary nonlinearity factor in the gAL lattice \eqref{gal}, allowing us to examine the potential blow-up behavior of the gAL system when doubling the nonlinearity strength (relative to the results in the previous section).
 The numerical lifespans $T_b^{\text{Besse}}$ and $T_b^{\text{AL}}$ are estimated for various values of $p$ and $a$ using $h=10^{-2}$ and $\Delta t=10^{-4}$ in both schemes.
 The results are shown in Table \ref{tab:buptimes}.
 In these experiments, Besse's scheme does not exhibit numerical blow-up, but the solutions are contaminated by spurious oscillations.
 By contrast, the numerical scheme for the gAL equation eventually ceases to converge due to numerical overflow.
 The reported values of $T_b$ in Table \ref{tab:buptimes} correspond to the last timestep before the onset of spurious oscillations in Besse's scheme, or before numerical overflow occurs in the gAL equation.